-1. To receive the audited consolidated financial statements of the Company as of and for the fiscal year ended December 31, 2022 and the auditor's report thereon, a copy of which is contained in our Annual Report to Shareholders;

-2. To elect the seven nominees named in the accompanying proxy circular and proxy statement as directors of the Company (each a "Director" and collectively, the "Directors") to serve until the close of the 2024 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Director's earlier resignation or removal;

-3. To appoint PricewaterhouseCoopers LLP as independent registered public accountants (the "auditor") for the Company to hold office until the close of the 2024 Annual Meeting of Shareholders and to authorize the Company's Board of Directors to fix the auditor's remuneration; and

-4. To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+- 1. To receive the audited consolidated financial statements of the Company as of and for the fiscal year ended December 31, 2023 and the auditor's report thereon, a copy of which is contained in our Annual Report to Shareholders; - To elect the seven nominees named in the accompanying proxy circular and proxy statement as directors of the Company (each a "Director" and collectively, the "Directors") to serve until the close of the 2025 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Director's earlier resignation or removal; - 3.
+To appoint PricewaterhouseCoopers LLP as independent registered public accountants (the "auditor") for the Company to hold office until the close of the 2025 Annual Meeting of Shareholders and to authorize the Company's Board of Directors to fix the auditor's remuneration; and - 4.
+To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-The record date for the Meeting is April 21, 2023.
-Only record shareholders at the close of business on April 21, 2023 will be entitled to notice of and to vote during the Annual Meeting via the virtual meeting platform or by proxy.
+The record date for the Meeting is July 9, 2024 (the "Record Date").
+Only registered shareholders at the close of business on the Record Date will be entitled to notice of and to vote during the Annual Meeting via the virtual meeting platform or by proxy.

-We are providing access to our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, to all shareholders of record as of April 21, 2023, in a fast and efficient manner via the Internet.
-On or around April 28, 2023, we will begin mailing a Notice Regarding Internet Availability of Proxy Materials (the "Notice"), to all shareholders of record as of April 21, 2023, and post our proxy materials on the website referenced in the Notice (www.envisionreports.com/milestone2023).
+We are providing access to our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, to all shareholders of record as of the Record Date, in a fast and efficient manner via the Internet.
+On or around July 19, 2024, we will begin mailing a Notice Regarding Internet Availability of Proxy Materials (the "Notice"), to all shareholders of record as of the Record Date, and post our proxy materials on the website referenced in the Notice (www.envisionreports.com/milestone2024).
 As more fully described in the Notice, all shareholders may choose to access our proxy materials free of charge on the website referred to in the Notice or may request to receive a printed set of our proxy materials free of charge.
 These materials will remain available on the website through the conclusion of the Annual Meeting.
 In addition, the Notice and website provide information regarding how you may request to receive paper copies of our proxy materials, a paper copy will be sent to you in addition to the Notice.
 The management proxy circular and proxy statement (the "Proxy Statement") that accompanies this Notice of Annual Meeting of Shareholders contains additional information regarding the proposals to be considered at the Annual Meeting, and shareholders are encouraged to read it in its entirety.